exercism/blog/posts/coding-intentionally-in-bash-grains.md

 ---

 The first square has 1 grain on it.
-In binary, this would also be `0b1` (the `0b` just meaining "this is a binary number", with the actual number being `1`).
+In binary, this would also be `0b1` (the `0b` just meaning "this is a binary number", with the actual number being `1`).

 The second square has 2 grains on it.
 In binary, `0b10`.
 The total so far is 3 (or `0b11`).